Rtmurase/photo-gallery/index.md

   <div class="container">
     <div class="about-content">
       <h2>About</h2>
-      <div class="about-photo">🧘</div>
+      <div class="about-photo">🧘‍♂️</div>
-      <p>I'm [Your Name], a certified yoga teacher specializing in mindful, accessible yoga for all levels.
-My goal is to help you build strength, reduce stress, and feel more connected — no matter where you are.</p>
+      <p>Hi, I'm Ryan.
+I received my 200-hour and 300-hour yoga teacher trainings in Bali, where I deepened my love for dynamic vinyasa flow and insight meditation.
+Saucy.life is where I share that passion with students who want to push their edge, find their flow, and sit in stillness.</p>
     </div>
   </div>
 </section>